How many people say, ‘I couldn’t possibly teach maths for teenagers. I never understood algebra or geometry myself at school…‘?

 No drill and busywork

 But whether he understands or not, working through dozens of the same kind of question will not help.
-If he cannot understand a topic after several attempts and different approaches, it may simply be that he’s not ready for it.
+If he cannot understand a topic after several different approaches, it may be that he’s not ready for it.
 Put it aside, work on something else, and come back to it a few months later.
 What seemed impossibly difficult may suddenly ‘click’.
 Coming to it freshly may provide the inspiration that’s needed, which months of drill would destroy.

 If all else fails, but your teenager needs maths skills for his future career – or perhaps a qualification in maths in order to go to the college of his choice – he can learn what he needs when he’s older.
 He can take an adult education course when he’s 16 or 18, do an extensive ‘maths skills’ class with other people who find it difficult, and probably learn more than he would have learned in several years at high school anyway.